 'the shortfall in the number of currently-available pitches, the requirement to identify suitable sites and the difficulty in finding suitable sites within the settlement limit constitute very special circumstances that outweigh harm to the green belt.
-The principle of extending the site as proposed is therefore acceptable.11
+The principle of extending the site as proposed is therefore acceptable.9

-- 19. The purpose of planning policy is to contribute to the achievement of sustainable development.
-To this end, PPTS requires that 'planning authorities should ensure that Traveller sites are sustainable economically, socially and environmentally' by implementing 'fair, realistic and inclusive policies' which take local circumstances into account to guide development toward the most sustainable locations. - 20.
-Adequacy of provision is defined in terms of the availability of a range of site types and tenures in sustainable locations, with sufficient access to health, educational and social services and facilities.15 - 21.
-National policy requires that: 'When drawing up or reviewing Green Belt boundaries local planning authorities should take account of the need to promote sustainable patterns of development' and 'ensure consistency with the Local Plan strategy for meeting identified requirements for sustainable development.'
-16 - 22.
-Instead, the Council appears to have misapplied the 'exceptional circumstances' test17 to define the inner Green Belt boundaries for the first time, effectively screening out vast swathes of the area from the search for sustainable sites.18 - 23.
-The Council's proposals of December 2022 brought into relief the manifest failure of the Plan to provide policies that are capable of bringing forward the required land to meet the future needs of Gypsies and Travellers; and the compound harm that would impact on current and future generations as a result. - 24.
-Even if the Osbaldwick site was fit for expansion of the scale proposed over the next 5 years (which we reject); the policy failure that has left no other option for the delivery of sites will persist.
+19. The purpose of planning policy is to contribute to the achievement of sustainable development.
+To this end, PPTS requires that 'planning authorities should ensure that Traveller sites are sustainable economically, socially and environmentally '10 by implementing 'fair, realistic and inclusive policies '11 which take local circumstances into account12 to guide development toward the most sustainable locations.

+20. Adequacy of provision is defined in terms of the availability of a range of site types and tenures in sustainable locations, with sufficient access to health, educational and social services and facilities.13

+21. National policy requires that: 'When drawing up or reviewing Green Belt boundaries local planning authorities should take account of the need to promote sustainable patterns of development' and 'ensure consistency with the Local Plan strategy for meeting identified requirements for sustainable development.'14

+22. Instead, the Council appears to have misapplied the 'exceptional circumstances' test to define the inner Green Belt boundaries for the first time, effectively screening out vast swathes of the area from the search for sustainable sites.15

+23. The Council's proposals of December 2022 brought into relief the manifest failure of the Plan to provide policies that are capable of bringing forward the required land to meet the future needs of Gypsies and Travellers; and the compound harm that would impact on current and future generations as a result.

+24. Even if the Osbaldwick site was fit for expansion of the scale proposed over the next 5 years (which we reject); the policy failure that has left no other option for the delivery of sites will persist.

+25. The only land that this Plan will make available over the whole Plan period is at the site at Osbaldwick.16

-11 Committee Report - https://planningaccess.york.gov.uk/online-applications/files/B44D2584D587A0FCA83DDA07EF203981/pdf/13_02704_GRG3-MAIN COMMITTEE REPORT 24.10.13.-1452191.pdf
+9 Committee Report - https://planningaccess.york.gov.uk/online-

+MAIN_COMMITTEE_REPORT_24.10.13.-1452191.pdf

-12 PPTS paragraph 13.
+10 PPTS paragraph 13.

-13 PPTS Paragraph 4(g)
+11 PPTS Paragraph 4(g)

-14 Paragraph 10 NPPF
+12 Paragraph 10 NPPF

-15 Paragraph 4 PPTS
+13 Paragraph 4 PPTS

-16 paragraphs 84 and 85 NPPF, respectively
+14 paragraphs 84 and 85 NPPF, respectively

-18 Including the policies under which planning officers negotiate s106 obligations.
+15 Including the policies under which planning officers negotiate s106 obligations.